claysmyth/bayes_opt_infra/README.md

 # bayes_opt_infra
 Infrastructure to run bayesian optimization on neural data.
+(WORK IN PROGRESS)

 This project uses Bayesian Optimization to determine neural stimulation parameters for participants to optimize some clinically or scientifically relevant outcome.
 It draws on data from a local server.